 Of course, these constructions are very stable and it is no problem to load something on the bag.
 These systems have many advantages.
 So who is not afraid of style police has found a great solution here!
 But I am very satisfied with my bags from Apidura and they are pretty tight on the bike.

-I ride my beloved frame pack on long journeys as well as on longer rides or bike marathons.
+My beloved frame pack I ride on long journeys as well as on longer trips or bike marathons.

 I can really put a lot in the frame pack.
 From power banks to sunscreen and toothbrushes, I even pack spare tires and inner tubes in there.
 The big advantage of that frame pack is that you can get anywhere at any time.
 The bag can be opened from both sides and the zippers can be opened over the entire length.
 In addition, it nestles well into the frame and is therefore also reasonably streamlined.